TatianaVeda/frontend-framework/framework/docs/best-practices.md

 }));
 ```

----

-## 8. Profile and Validate Performance
+### 8. Profile and Validate Performance

-**Best practice:**
 Use browser DevTools and manual benchmarks to validate the performance of your application, especially after introducing new features or handling large data sets.

----

-## 9. Keep Components Small and Focused
+### 9. Keep Components Small and Focused

-**Best practice:**
 Design components to do one thing well.
 Reuse and compose components for complex UIs.

----

-## 10. Document Your Components and State
+### 10. Document Your Components and State

-**Best practice:**
 Add comments and documentation to your components and state keys, so other developers can easily understand and maintain your code.

----

-By following these guidelines, you will build applications that are maintainable, performant, and easy to extend using this framework.

-# Best Practices

-## General Guidelines
+### General Guidelines
 - Keep components small and focused
 - Use state and persistent state wisely
 - Prefer CSS variables for theming

-## Theming
+### Theming
-- How to create accessible and flexible themes
+- Create accessible and flexible themes
 - Use only theme variables for colors

-## State Management
+### State Management
 - Avoid global mutations
 - Use subscribe/setState for reactivity

-## Extending
+### Extending
-- How to add features without breaking existing code
+- Add features without breaking existing code

-## Common Pitfalls
-- What to avoid
-- Examples of anti-patterns
+---

 ## Common Mistakes to Avoid